-Having access to reliable internet is essential for designers.
+Looking for a cheap broadband deal?
+Read on.
+Having access to reliable internet is essential for designers, but it pays to hunt out the best prices before you sign up.
 To help you get online for less, we've gathered the best broadband deals right now.
 You may feel aggrieved at having to dedicate a portion of your budget to simply connecting to the internet, but choose the wrong broadband deal and you could be left with a painfully slow service or paying too much for a package you just don't need.

 There are plenty of cheap broadband deals around, but figuring out the best bargain can be tricky.
 We've done the hard work for you, scouring the market and narrowing down the multitudes of packages into our intuitive broadband comparison below.

 We've unearthed internet deals that will suit freelancers on a tight budget, but you'll also see super-fast fibre broadband in case it's available where you live and your accounts can stretch that far.
 If you're still scratching your head at the sheer number of options out there, below the deals we have some advice to help you come to your decision.

 Generally, we would say that you should get the fastest internet that you can allow your budget to stretch to.
 So if there's fibre where you live, it's worth shelling out the extra cash for a faster broadband deal to ensure your work is never hindered by a faltering connection speed.
 Here are the best fibre broadband deals currently available.
 That said, if the only thing you really need it for is checking and replying to emails and the odd bit of Google research, 10-11Mb should be sufficient.